alpheios-project/embed-lib/README.md

 npm run dev
 ```

 runs a local web server on port 8888.
-Browse to the demo/ folder.
-Make changes to the code and they'll show up when you reload.
+Load the sample.html file at the root of the directory.
+Changes made to the code will be dynamically rebuilt.